evansdoe/assignemet_template/README.md

 3. Author
 4. Email

-The idea behind this project is that, make students use git in other to become familiar with it.
+The idea behind this project is that, is to make students use git in other to become familiar with it.
 The courses that the students will submit their assignments will be branches on the master branch.